opendata-swiss/ckan-embed/README.md

 - `jsonp`: toggle the use of JSONP (see note below)
 - `proxy`: relative or absolute path to API proxy

-NOTE: if you are running this script on the same server or using a backend proxy (supported in all web servers) to the CKAN API, we recommend that you *disable* JSONP with the `jsonp: false` option.
+NOTE: if you are running this script on the same server or using a backend proxy (supported in all web servers) to the CKAN API, it is recommended that you *disable* JSONP with the `jsonp: false` option.
+We have made it to be enabled by default since most CKAN servers we use can still only be reached through this method.

 For more usage examples see `test/index.html`.